-  Sometimes unfollowing someone isn't enough, you don't want to interact with them at all or see their Tweets in your feed.
-If that's the case, muting and blocking are perfect for you.
+Sometimes unfollowing someone isn't enough, you don't want to interact with them at all or see their tweets in your feed.
+If that's the case, muting and blocking are two other options that are available to you.

-Say your partner has you both on a diet and you’d rather not see dessert recipes from your favorite bakery on your newsfeed right now.
+Say you're on a diet and would prefer not see dessert recipes from your favorite bakery on your newsfeed right now.
 You can click the arrow on the top right of the tweet and navigate on the dropdown menu to where it says, “mute @username.”
-Click that!

 This is also where you can go to block users.
 If an individual is harassing you, or you’d rather not see what they post, blocking is a good option for you.
 When you block someone, it’s like you’ve erased their presence from your field of vision.